-So can we do better than that without the Seniors Card?
+So, can we do better than that without the Seniors Card?
 You bet we can!

 While they don’t offer discounts on broadband, Telstra does offer discounts for seniors on eligible home phone services.
 If you have a Centrelink Pension Card or a Veterans’ Affairs Pension Card, Telstra can offer discounts on connection charges (in some cases), home phone calls, and fee waivers for credit card processing fees and paper bill fees.

-Remember to Compare for the Best Prices
+Summary: Always Compare for the Best Prices

 As the examples here show, while there’s not a lot of interest from Internet providers in doing special Seniors Card discounts, the prices of their regular plans can get so low that you’re ultimately going to be saving more money anyway.
 The key to pensioners saving more money is to shop around – if you’ve got any questions about a particular provider’s service, give them a call – you’ll get a good sense of what they’re like when you chat to them, too.
 And if you’re relatively new to the Internet, go for a plan with no contract – that way, if you find out you need more data each month, or a faster connection, you can jump onto that without having to pay a penalty.